 As triathletes we all live in fear of them –we all are a nightmare when we have one – but do we do enough to avoid them….
 I am of course talking about injuries

 As a rule I advocate six simple injury minimization principles for myself and people I work with (as the only thing worse than being injured is having to coach an injured athlete!)

 1) Warming up/cooling down is part of each session – this goes for all disciplines and applies no matter how time crunched you are (I actually advocate compressing main set if do not have full time for entire session) – as simply blasting straight into your 5km race pace intervals on cold muscles will only result in disaster

 2) Make time for foam rolling/stretching routine rather than see it as another session – Athletes are far better off setting aside 10-15 mins each night to stretch/foam roll the key muscles (Glutes, hamstrings, calves, quads, hip flexors etc) whilst watching TV or chatting to your partner – than having a specific (and often easily skipped) twice weekly hour long gym session.

 3) Eat well – Nutrition is key not only for fuel (carbs) but for the body to repair (protein).
-There is no point signing up to an IRONMAN or 70.3 plan – if you are not going to match your healthy lifestyle with a healthy diet.
+There is no point signing up to an FULL DISTANCE or HALF DISTANCE plan – if you are not going to match your healthy lifestyle with a healthy diet.
 Don’t panic this does not mean you will never eat chips again (trust me I would not be in this game still if that were the case) – it simply means making more of the right food choices during the day and week … think more green than brown!